compareasiagroup/cgg_data_services_docs/source/index.html.md

-email OR phone | A lead record will be created with email/phone information vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | needs to be "postFromFunnel" tc_consent | has to be "true" attributes/funnel fiels | CRM have to receive funnel fields and value to display these information
+email OR phone | A lead record will be created with email/phone information vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | field is required, field value needs to be "postFromFunnel" tc_consent | fielf value has to be "true" attributes/funnel fiels | CRM have to receive funnel fields and value to display these information

 ### optional fields